 In each TETware process there are several trace flags that can be used to control the emission of debug output.
-Each trace flag has a value associated with it; generally speaking, the higher the value, the greater the output produced.
+Each trace flag has a value associated with it; generally speaking, the higher the value, the greater the volume of output produced.

-The following table lists these flags and the trace message types controlled by them:
+The following table lists these flags and the trace message types controlled by them.
+The flags marked with a † are not present in TETware-Lite.

 Trace flag name Trace message type

 tet_Tbuf memory allocation

 tet_Texec operation of the tcc execution engine

-tet_Tio message i/o operations
+tet_Tio† message i/o operations

-tet_Tloop start and end of the client and server loops
+tet_Tloop† start and end of the client and server loops

 tet_Tscen operation of the tcc scenario parser

-tet_Tserv generic server operation
+tet_Tserv† generic server operation

-tet_Tsyncd tetsyncd functions
+tet_Tsyncd† tetsyncd functions

 tet_Ttcc miscellaneous tcc functions

+tet_Ttccd† teed functions

-tet_Ttccd tacd functions
+tet_Ttcm TCM functions

 tet_Ttrace trace subsystem operation

-tet_Txresd tetxresd functions
+tet_Txresd† tetxresd functions

-In addition, when the tet_Ttrace flag has a non-zero value, a timestamp is included in each message generated by the trace subsystem.
+In addition, when the tet\Ttrace flag has a non-zero value, a time-stamp is included in each message generated by the trace subsystem.

-Trace flags can be set from the command line (for tcc, tccd, tetsyncd, tetxresd and stand-alone programs) and can also be passed to servers in an OP_TRACE message.
-TCM processes may receive trace flags from tcc and tccd in the TET_TIARGS environment variable.
+Trace flags can be set from the command line (for tcc, tccd, tetsyncd, tetxresd and stand-alone programs) and can also be passed to servers in an OP\TRACE message.
+TCM processes may receive trace flags from tcc and tccd in the TET\TIARGS environment variable.